Skip to main content

 Most senior Catastrophe Risk Analyst roles ask for 6-9 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in catastrophe modeling and RMS.

-What is the typical salary range for a senior Catastrophe Risk Analyst?
+Where can I find reliable salary data for a senior Catastrophe Risk Analyst?

 What skills set a senior Catastrophe Risk Analyst apart in interviews?